paulcruz95/Simple_Password_Generator/README.md

 # Simple Password Generator

-A password generator for any type
+- This to generates you a secured password for any kinds of website accounts.

+- Stored it in database with encryption.

+- Builds from Random module, SQLite3 and other modules.